nbousselham/tractusx/coreservices/partsrelationshipservice/connector/edc-transfer-process-watchdog/README.md

 # edc-transfer-process-watchdog

-This extension starts a watchdog thread that cleans up long-running transfer processes.
+This extension starts a watchdog thread that cleans up long-running consumer transfer processes.
 Processes in state `IN_PROGRESS` are tracked and moved to state `ERROR` after a timeout expires.
 This prevents the consumer connector to poll for the results of providers indefinitely, when the provider fails to provide one.

+The watchdog has no effect on provider processes.

 ## Configuration